Optical properties of an anisotropic hot QCD medium: Introduction

-There are a few studies in which the refractive index of weakly as well as strongly coupled plasma have been investigated that are discussed below.
-Earlier, it was proposed by Veselago~\cite{Veselago:1968}, that the refractive index may be negative in some of the materials~\cite{DL}.
-Later on, it was shown~\cite{Amariti:2010jw} that there is a certain probability of the QGP to have negative refractive index(NRI) for some frequency($\omega$) range.
-Afterwards, there have been various attempts to study the refractive index using holographic model for strongly coupled plasma ~\cite{Amariti:2011dj,Ge:2010yc,Gao:2010ie,Bigazzi:2011it,Amariti:2011dm}.
+The prime goal here is to define a chromo-refractive index for the hot QCD medium and search for possibilities of negative refraction (NR) and opacity region (vanishing refractive index) therein for both isotropic and anisotropic cases.
+There are a few studies in which the refractive index of weakly as well as strongly coupled plasma has been investigated.
+Earlier, it was proposed by Veselago~\cite{Veselago:1968}, that the refractive index may be negative in some of the materials.
+Later on, it was shown ~\cite{Amariti:2010jw} that there is a certain probability of the QGP to have a negative refractive index (NRI) for some frequency range.
+Afterwards, there have been various attempts to study the refractive index using a holographic model for strongly coupled plasma ~\cite{Amariti:2011dj, Ge:2010yc, Gao:2010ie, Bigazzi:2011it, Amariti:2011dm}.
 Juan Liu {\it et al.}~\cite{Liu:2011if}, have studied the refractive index for weakly coupled plasma within HTL perturbation theory.
-Since we are also looking for the chromo-refractive index in the abelian limit, our analysis is methodologically closer to~\cite{Liu:2011if}.
+There are several other branches of physics where the researchers have studied the negative refraction and published a lot of informative articles ~\cite{Bond, Jerphagnon, Shao, Lekner, GHOSH, Domanski}.